 - A course of vision training

 - Referral to other health professionals

 Many optometrists at EyeQ are members of the Australasian College of Behavioural Optometrists, and are practicing behavioural optometrists at numerous sites nationally.
 Refer to specific practice pages to confirm availability of this service.

 Vision Training refers to a prescribed set of activities tailored for the individual and designed to improve poorly developed vision skills and vision processing skills – things like eye movement control, eye focusing and coordination, and visual analysis skills.
 At EyeQ many of our optometrists use vision training as part of their treatment plan.
-It could be recommended for you or your family if we need to treat:
+Vision Training may assist with: